manasa7958/Projects/ps5/Readme-ps5.md

  - a = 3.7359e-8
  - b = 2.0757
  - largest N = 905,171
-I used the doubling method to calculate the constant b.
+We used the doubling method to calculate the constant b.
 In the doubling method we use pairs of input with them being N and 2N.
 Once we repeated this process pf calculting b for pairs (ecoli2500, ecoli5000), (ecoli5000, ecoli10000), and so on we then averaged the answer to find our general value for the constant b.
 Once we solved for the constant b, we were able to substitute it into the formula while plugging a known point and love for constant a as well.
 Lastly, in order to estimate the largest N, we used 86400 (# of seconds in a day) as the time, while using the constants a and b we previously calculated to find N. We were also able to ensure our data works because the constant b we calculated is very close to 2, therefore closely modeling a quadratic formula and confirming our implementation works as expected.

 ### Memory
 Assume the two strings are the same length (M = N).
 Look at your code and determine how much memory it requires as a polynomial function of N, in the form a * N^b for some constants a and b.
 Determine the largest input size your computer can handle if limited to 8GiB of RAM.